Are you sure you want to remove this item from your Recipe Box?

 Double the Goldie, double the laughs.
 (This time with her longtime love Kurt Russell!)

-Lake Bell wrote, co-produced, directed and stars in this funny flick.
+Lake Bell wrote, co-produced, directed and starred in this funny flick.
 Talk about girl power.

 There’s no crying in baseball, but there are tears of joy streaming down our face every time we watch this.